Teenlife

 2. Be a PSAT Merit Finalist

 Scoring high enough on the PSAT to become a Scholar, a Finalist or a Semi-Finalist can equal big money at some schools-public and private.
 That means your student may only need to score high enough to make it to the last round; he or she doesn’t even have to be the last one standing.
-This list of colleges was compiled a few years ago and may have some changes; but use it as a guide when you are researching the colleges.
+Here's a list of colleges and universities expected to offer Merit Scholarship awards in 2024.

 3. Win Scholarships